Public awareness of science: Major themes

-The Bodmer report
+Bodmer report

 The publication of the Royal Society's' report The Public Understanding of Science (or Bodmer Report) in 1985 is widely held to be the birth of the Public Understanding of Science movement in Britain.
-The report led to the foundation of the Committee on the Public Understanding of Science and a cultural change in the attitude of scientists to outreach activities.
+The report led to the founding of the Committee on the Public Understanding of Science and a cultural change in the attitude of scientists to outreach activities.

 Models of engagement

-The Contextualist Model
+Contextualist model

 In the 1990s, a new perspective emerged in the field with the classic study of Cumbrian Sheep Farmers' interaction with the Nuclear scientists in England.
 Brian Wynne demonstrated how the experts were ignorant or disinterested in taking into account the lay knowledge of the sheep farmers while conducting field experiments on the impact of the Chernobyl nuclear fallout on the sheep in the region.
 Because of this shortcoming from the side of the scientists, local farmers lost their trust in them.
 The experts were unaware of the local environmental conditions and the behaviour of sheep and this has eventually led to the failure of their experimental models.
 Following this study, scholars have studies similar micro-sociological contexts of expert-lay interaction and proposed that the context of knowledge communication is important to understand public engagement with science.
 Instead of large scale public opinion surveys, researchers proposed studies informed by sociology of scientific knowledge (SSK).
 The contextualist model focuses on the social impediments in the bidirectional flow of scientific knowledge between experts and laypersons/communities.

-Deliberative Model
+Deliberative model

 Scholars like Sheila Jasanoff have advanced the debate around public engagement with science by leveraging the theory of deliberative democracy to analyze the public deliberation of and participation in science through various institutional forms.
 Proponents of greater public deliberation argue it is a basic condition for decision making in democratic societies, even on science and technology issues.
 There are also attempts to develop more inclusive participatory models of technological governance in the form of consensus conferences, citizen juries, extended peer reviews, and deliberative mapping.